 People around the globe use chainsaws to maintain their green lands.
 And gardening becomes even easier if you use professional tools (obviously, not high-profile ones).

-Consequently, chainsaws help for pruning on lower levels as well as sculpting foliage.
-Depending on the resource available, you can use an electric, gas, or battery-based chainsaw for trimming and cutting purposes.
+Consequently, they can help for pruning on lower levels as well as sculpt foliage.
+Depending on the resource available, you can use an electric, gas, or cordless tool for trimming and cutting purposes.

 Agriculture Industry